 This model helps employers understand better their employees and empathize with them.
 This model consists of five stages through which your employees may be going during organizational changes.

-- Denial – In this stage, employees are not willing to or unable to accept the news.
+- Denial – In this stage, employees are not willing to or unable to accept change.
 This happens because most people show resistance towards change and may not want to believe what is happening.

 - Anger – This model assumes that when the news first get absorbed, anger follows.
-Denial converts into anger when employees realize that the change will actually happen.
+Denial converts into anger when employees realize that the change is actually happenning.